rossta/rossta.github.com/source/blog/2020-07-20-why-doesnt-webpacker-use-my-test-config-when-i-run-rails-tests.html.md

   - Webpack
 ---

-Here's something you might not expect: when running Rails tests the Webpacker config specified by `config/webpack/development.js` will be loaded by default.
+Here's something you might not expect: when running Rails tests, Webpacker will load the _development_ webpack config instead of the test config by default.

 To demonstrate, I'll use some "puts" debugging.
 Here's a `console.log` statement in the development config.
 ```javascript